supchyan/lolibar/README.md

 </br>

 ### 🎟️Pre-requirements
-All modding operations is highly recommended to do in `VisualStudio 2022`.
+All modding operations is highly recommended to do in `Visual Studio 2022`.
 Moreover, to build this project, you have to install `.NET8.0 SDK`.
-Actually, you can use other `.net sdks` as well, but I work with `8.0` version, so any issues with different `.net` versions is out of my desire to fix.
+Actually, you can use other `.net sdks` as well, but `main branch` targets to `.net8.0`, so any issues with different `.net` versions you have to solve locally.

 ### 🎟️Basics understanding
 In two words, as I mentioned before, this toolkit provides capabilites to modify existing setup of the lolibar. </br>